manubb/template/README.md

 |Polyfill **     |-            |-              |11         |-             |-          |
 |Polyfill *      |15-25        |-              |9-10       |11.6-12.16    |-          |

-On line "Buggy native", c denotes problems when cloning templates or nodes that contain templates; i denoted problems when importing templates or nodes that contain templates.
+On line "Buggy native", c denotes problems when cloning templates or nodes that contain templates; i denotes problems when importing templates or nodes that contain templates.
 The polyfill fixes those problems.

 On "Polyfill **" line, `<template>` will have correct prototype `HTMLTemplateElement` (unlike browsers on "Polyfill *" line).